-In general, the State has borrowed money by issuing G.O. bonds, which the State pledges its full faith and credit to repay.
 The State has also authorized the Vermont Housing Finance Agency (VHFA) to issue bonds to finance affordable housing projects and to use a portion of the State's property transfer tax to pay the bonds' debt service.
-The State also has established certain statewide authorities that have the power to issue revenue bonds that are not secured by State taxes, but for which the State has contingent or limited liability.
+The State also has established certain statewide authorities that have the power to issue revenue bonds that are not secured by State taxes, but for which the State has contingent or limited liability, sometimes referred to as "moral obligation."